NOAA-GFDL/fre-cli/docs/usage.rst

 **Adding Tools From Other Repositories**

 Currently, the solution to this task is to approach it using Conda packages.
 The tool that is being added must reside within a repository that contains a meta.yaml that includes Conda dependencies like the one in this repository and ideally a setup.py (may be subject to change due to deprecation) that may include any potentially needed pip dependencies

-* Once published as a Conda package, ideally on the NOAA-GFDL channel at https://anaconda.org/NOAA-GFDL, an addition can be made to the "run" section under the "requirements" category in the meta.yaml of the fre-cli following the syntax channel::package
+* Once published as a Conda package, ideally on the `NOAA-GFDL conda channel<https://anaconda.org/NOAA-GFDL>`_, an addition can be made to the "run" section under the "requirements" category in the meta.yaml of the fre-cli following the syntax channel::package

 * On pushes to the main branch, the package located at https://anaconda.org/NOAA-GFDL/fre-cli will automatically be updated using the workflow file

 **MANIFEST.in**

 In the case where non-python files like templates, examples, and outputs are to be included in the fre-cli package, MANIFEST.in can provide the solution.
 Ensure that the file exists within the correct folder, and add a line to the MANIFEST.in file saying something like *include fre/fre(subTool)/fileName.fileExtension*

 * For more efficiency, if there are multiple files of the same type needed, the MANIFEST.in addition can be something like *recursive-include fre/fre(subTool) *.fileExtension* which would recursively include every file matching that fileExtension within the specified directory and its respective subdirectories.

 **Example /fre Directory Structure**
 .